StanfordVLSI/dragonphy2/CONTRIBUTING.md

     4. **fpga**: Synthesizable model for FPGA emulation.
     5. **spice**: Spice netlist.
 Could be either hand-written or automatically generated.
 If it's automatically generated, please do not check it into the repository.
     6. **layout**: Analog layout for a cell.
+    7. **all**: File may be used for all purposes.
+(Most likely used when there is only one file in the directory)

 ## Other guidelines
 1. Please do not commit any process-specific designs or information.
 This is very important!